 How to Fuel Up Before a Run

-Eat a well-balanced meal—ticking off the macronutrient breakdown above—within three hours of starting your run, says Maciel, and you likely won't need additional food.
+Eat a well-balanced meal — checking off the macronutrient breakdown above — within three hours of starting your run, says Maciel, and you likely don’t need additional food.
 (Sorry, snackers.)

-If you're hungry within an hour of heading out for a run and you'll be going for 75 minutes or longer, an easily digestible mini-meal is your best bet, says Maciel.
-"We generally recommend something liquid at this point, like a shake or smoothie, that contains protein, carbs and a small amount of fat", he says.
+If you’re hungry within an hour of heading out for a run and you’ll be going for 75 minutes or longer, an easily digestible mini-meal is your best bet, says Maciel.
+“We generally recommend something liquid at this point, like a shake or smoothie, that contains protein, carbs and a small amount of fat,” he says.
 You want to include a good source of complex carbohydrates, such as whole grains.
 These take longer for your body to break down, which means the fuel should hit your bloodstream during your run, right when you need the extra oomph.
-(For a go-to shake, try oats, peanut butter, berries and a little soy or cow's milk.
-Just don't sip so much you end up stuffed.)
+(For a go-to shake, try oats, peanut butter, berries and a little soy or cow’s milk.
+Just don’t sip yourself stuffed.)

 Going for a shorter run?
-Grab a small, carb-y, low-fibre snack, like a banana (it's a classic for a reason) or a piece of toast with PB.
+Grab a small, carb-y, low-fiber snack, like a banana (it’s a classic for a reason) or a piece of toast with PB.

 What to Eat During a Run